 We derive our operating revenues primarily through interest received from making real estate-related bridge, mezzanine and junior participation loans and preferred equity investments.
-For the three months ended March 31, 2012 and 2011, interest income earned on these loans and investments represented approximately 66% and 79% of our total revenues, respectively.
+For the three and six months ended June 30, 2012, interest income earned on these loans and investments represented approximately 67% and 66% of our total revenues, respectively.
+For the three and six months ended June 30, 2011, interest income earned on these loans and investments represented approximately 71% and 75% of our total revenues, respectively.

 Interest income may also be derived from profits of equity participation interests.
-No such interest income was recognized for the three months ended March 31, 2012 and 2011.
+No such interest income was recognized for the three and six months ended June 30, 2012 and 2011.

 We also derive interest income from our investments in commercial real estate collateralized debt obligation ("CDO") bond securities, commercial mortgage-backed securities ("CMBS") and residential mortgage-backed securities ("RMBS").
-For the three months ended March 31, 2012 and 2011, interest on these investments represented approximately 2% and less than 1% of our total revenues, respectively.
+For the three and six months ended June 30, 2012, interest on these investments represented approximately 3% and 2% of our total revenues, respectively.
+For the three and six months ended June 30, 2011, interest on these investments represented approximately less than 1% of our total revenues.

 Property operating income is derived from our hotel and multifamily real estate owned assets.
-For the three months ended March 31, 2012 and 2011, property operating income represented approximately 32% and 21% of our total revenues, respectively.
+For the three and six months ended June 30, 2012, property operating income represented approximately 30% and 31% of our total revenues, respectively.
+For the three and six months ended June 30, 2011, property operating income represented approximately 29% and 25% of our total revenues, respectively.
 The operation of a portfolio of hotel properties that we own is seasonal with the majority of revenues earned in the first two quarters of the calendar year.

-Additionally, we derive operating revenues from other income that represents loan structuring and defeasance fees, and miscellaneous asset management fees associated with our loans and investments portfolio.
-For the three months ended March 31, 2012 and 2011, revenue from other income represented approximately less than 1% of our total revenues.
+Additionally, we derive operating revenues from other income that represents net interest income and gains and losses recorded on our linked transactions, as well as loan structuring and defeasance fees, and miscellaneous asset management fees associated with our loans and investments portfolio.
+For the three and six months ended June 30, 2012, revenue from other income represented approximately 1% of our total revenues.
+For the three and six months ended June 30, 2011, revenue from other income represented less than 1% of our total revenues.